 The cooling system on this laptop is surprisingly decent.
 I was actually expecting the CPU to throttle like crazy, but to my surprise, it performed very similarly to the GE75 I had about a month ago.

 Unfortunately, I didn’t get a good look at the cooling system on this one.
 The motherboard is flipped, so the heatpipes are on the other side and there was no good way to see them without disassembling the laptop.
 If it were my own unit, I’d do it, but it’s a loaner so…

 But I trust there are probably sufficient heatpipes and the fans are doing their job.
 The intakes are from the top and bottom side of the laptop and the exhausts are out the sides and rear.
 It’s a pretty standard design for the GS series, and I appreciate that they keep trying to improve on it.
-The pic below comes from this Disassembly video.
+The pic below comes from